CYarros10/google-cloud-composer/README.md

 #### Spark to Bigtable

 *   [Spark to Bigtable DAG](airflow-dags/spark-to-bigtable/spark_to_bigtable_dag.py) - Sample of a DAG that reads/writes to Bigtable using Spark and PySpark.

+### Airflow REST API

+*   [Samples](airflow-rest-api/samples.py) - A sample python script interacting with the Airflow REST API for basic operations.

 ### Composer Samples